Idokr1/Chatbot/README.md

 ## Example:
 Amazon Products: Ask for "Products", then provide the name of a product, and the chatbot will provide you a list of items from Amazon's first page.
 Yahoo- Weather: Ask "What is the weather/Weather", then provide the name of a city or state, and the chatbot will provide you with the current weather.
+Tripadvisor Hotels: Ask "Give me a list of hotels", then provide the name of a location, and the chatbot will provide you a list of hotels from Tripadvisor's first page.

 ## Live:
 [Chatbot API](https://idok-chatbot.runmydocker-app.com/swagger-ui.html) <br />